Filipone/Page-Object/README.md

 # Page-Object

-This repository contains a project with tests for Python + Selenium, that implemented with pattern Page Object.
+This repository contains a project that implemented with pattern Page Object, with tests for Python, Pytest and Selenium Webdriver.